Pain management: Hypnosis

 A 2007 review of 13 studies found evidence for the efficacy of hypnosis in reducing pain in some conditions.
-However, the studies had limitations like small study sizes, raising issues of power to detect group differences, and lacking credible controls for placebo or expectation.
-The authors concluded that "although the findings provide support for the general applicability of hypnosis in the treatment of chronic pain, considerably more research will be needed to fully determine the effects of hypnosis for different chronic-pain conditions."
+However, the studies had limitations, like small study sizes, raising issues of power to detect group differences, and lacking credible controls for placebo or expectation.
+The authors concluded that "although the findings provide support for the general applicability of hypnosis in the treatment of chronic pain, considerably more research will be needed to fully determine the effects of hypnosis for different chronic-pain conditions".

 Hypnosis has reduced the pain of some harmful medical procedures in children and adolescents.
 In clinical trials addressing other patient groups, it has significantly reduced pain compared to no treatment or some other non-hypnotic interventions.
 The effects of self-hypnosis on chronic pain are roughly comparable to those of progressive muscle relaxation.

 A 2019 systematic review of 85 studies showed it to be significantly effective at reducing pain for people with high and medium suggestibility, but minimal effectiveness for people with low suggestibility.
 However, high-quality clinical data is needed to generalize to the whole chronic pain population.

 Mindfulness meditation

-A 2013 meta-analysis of studies that used techniques centered around the concept of mindfulness concluded, "that MBIs [mindfulness-based interventions] decrease the intensity of pain for chronic pain patients."
+A 2013 meta-analysis of studies that used techniques centered around the concept of mindfulness concluded, "that MBIs [mindfulness-based interventions] decrease the intensity of pain for chronic pain patients".
 A 2019 review of studies of brief mindfulness-based interventions (BMBI) concluded that BMBI are not recommended as a first-line treatment and could not confirm their efficacy in managing chronic or acute pain.

 Mindfulness-based pain management

-Mindfulness-based pain management (MBPM) is a mindfulness-based intervention (MBI) providing specific applications for people living with chronic pain and illness.
-Adapting the core concepts and practices of mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT), MBPM includes a distinctive emphasis on the practice of 'loving-kindness', and has been seen as sensitive to concerns about removing mindfulness teaching from its original ethical framework within Buddhism.
+Mindfulness-based pain management (MBPM) is a mindfulness-based intervention providing specific applications for people living with chronic pain and illness.
+Adapting the core concepts and practices of mindfulness-based stress reduction and mindfulness-based cognitive therapy, MBPM includes a distinctive emphasis on the practice of "Maitrī", or loving-kindness, and has been seen as sensitive to concerns about removing mindfulness teaching from its original ethical framework within Buddhism.
 It was developed by Vidyamala Burch and is delivered through the programs of Breathworks.

 Medications

-The World Health Organization (WHO) recommends a pain ladder for managing pain relief with pharmaceutical medicine.
-It was first described for use in cancer pain.
-However it can be used by medical professionals as a general principle when managing any type of pain.
+The World Health Organization (WHO) recommends a pain ladder for managing pain relief with pharmaceuticals.
+It was first described for use in cancer pain, but can be used by medical professionals as a general principle when managing any type of pain.
 In the treatment of chronic pain, the three-step WHO Analgesic Ladder provides guidelines for selecting the appropriate medicine.
-The exact medications recommended will vary by country and the individual treatment center, but the following gives an example of the WHO approach to treating chronic pain with medications.
-If, at any point, treatment fails to provide adequate pain relief, then the doctor and patient move onto the next step.
+The exact medications recommended will vary by country and individual treatment centers, but the following provides an example of the WHO approach to treating chronic pain with medications.
+If at any point treatment fails to provide adequate pain relief, the doctor and patient proceed to the next step.